Introduction - Resurrection in the Bible

 Notwithstanding this judgement, anyone who is not found written in the Book of Life will be cast into the lake of fire and this is known as the ‘second death’:

 Revelation 20:15 And anyone not found written in the Book of Life was cast into the lake of fire.

 In summary, the first resurrection begins with Jesus as the first fruits and concludes at the end of the Tribulation.
 It is for believers only.
 This is why the Book of Revelation says blessed are those who partake of the first resurrection because over such, the second death has no power.

 Revelation 20:6 Blessed and holy is he who has part in the first resurrection.
 Over such the second death has no power, but they shall be priests of God and of Christ and shall reign with Him a thousand years.

-The second resurrection occurs at the end of the Millennial Kingdom which is at the end of 7000 bible years (after the creation of light in Genesis 1:3).
-All unbelievers will be present – those having died being raised to physical life.
-Books will be opened, and the unbelievers will be judged – each one according to their works.
-The judgement of the unbelievers will be just and severe in the lake of fire.
+The second resurrection occurs at the end of the Millennial Kingdom which is at the end of 7000 bible years and is for unbelivers only.
+All unbelievers will be present except the anti-Christ (the beast) and the false prophet, who will already be in the lake of fire (Revelation 19:20).
+Those who have died will be raised to physical life and books will be opened, and the unbelievers will be judged – each one according to their works.
+The judgement of the unbelievers will be just and severe with those not found in the Book of Life, being cast into the lake of fire.